squaresLab/BugZoo/README.md

 For historical reasons, where possible, certain repair boxes also supply a `configuration-default` file, used to provide the necessary settings required to perform automated repair of the bug using GenProg 2.

-## Future Additions

-* continuous integration, with automatic construction and pushing of (modified) Docker images to DockerHub.
-* automatic Docker image flattening